Skip to Main Content

 What are your hours of business?

 We are open Monday thru Friday from 7:30am to 5:00pm.
 Our Real Estate Fee Desk closes at 4:30pm, which means any document presented for filing after that time will go on the record the next business day.
-Walk-In Passport Services are available to the public from 7:30am to 4:00pm, Monday thru Friday.
-Applications are accepted by appointment only from 4:00pm-5:00pm with the last appointment at 4:30pm.
+Walk-In Passport Services are available to the public from 7:30am to 3:45pm, Monday thru Friday.

 Do you have property abstracts on file?